altuslabsxyz/devnet-builder/README.md

 2. Download genesis from RPC endpoint (if provided)
 3. **Disable state-sync** in configuration
 4. Download and extract snapshot to data directory
+5. Start node and sync remaining blocks to latest
-5. Export genesis with timestamp
+6. Export genesis with timestamp

 **Supported snapshot formats:**
 - `.tar` - Uncompressed tarball